London Theatre Experience for 16 to 25 Year Olds

 The Drama Centre London Theatre Summer School will enable you to experience the rigour and variety available in the field of drama and to test your expectations and aspirations against the realities of vocational training.
 The course is fully based in the practice of performance and delivered within a leading drama conservatoire, thus benefitting from the high levels of expertise of the professional staff at Drama Centre.

-During the course you will gain a taste of what life is like in a leading drama school.
-The teachers on the course will seek to enhance your capacity to learn in a disciplined, organised manner and develop skills leading to self-reliant learning.
+You will gain a taste of what life is like in a leading drama school.
+The teachers will seek to enhance your capacity to learn in a disciplined, organised manner and develop skills leading to self-reliant learning.
 You will also develop a critical awareness of contemporary performance and will learn to express your ideas clearly and articulately.

 Who should take this course?

 The course aimed at students who are interested in training for a professional career in acting.

 - physical studies

 - vocal stage

 The classes seek to address the individual needs and aspirations of each student.
 They are 90 minutes so that every student can have individual attention.
 The course runs Monday to Friday 09:00-17:30 and a trip to the theatre on the 1st and 2nd Saturday, with one evening trip in Week 3.

 Cultural programme: You will also participate in a structured cultural programme which will enable you to make full use of the cultural life of London during your course.
 A selection of six productions will be chosen from London’s world-class theatre.